South Wales Borderers Boer War Medal Pair

 His papers, which are online, reveal that he saw Great War Service in the Bedfordshire and Hertfordshire Regiment.
 He enrolled into the 3rd Volunteer Battalion, Bedfordshire Regiment in March 1903.

-As a 33 year old baker he re-enlisted into the Territorial Force in 1908.
-These paper confirm the previous service n the South Wales Borderers.
+As a 33 year old baker he re-enlisted into the Territorial Force in 1908. see attached image for Territorial Medal entitlement.
+These papers confirm the previous service in the South Wales Borderers.

 2311 Sergeant W T Woodcroft is entilted, confirmed on respective medal rolls, to a 1914/15 Star, British War Medal and Victory Medal trio.
 He was also awarded the Silver War Badge number 265111 on his discharge.